lggruspe/slipbox/docs/index.md

 Slipbox notes begin with a level 1 header.
 The header text must contain an ID (number) and a title.

-You can store each note in a separate file, or you can put multiple notes in one file.
+You can put any number of notes in one file.

-### See also
+---

-#slipbox
+#writing-notes

 - [Linking notes](#3)